Who Killed Hendrix? the Death of Guitar Legend Jimi Hendrix.

 And Here's what the Ambulance Men say they found when they got to flat:

-So Dannemann wasn't even there when the Ambulance arrived let alone riding in the Ambulance with him, and all this nonsense about his death being something to do with how the Ambulance men laid him down are untrue as he was already well dead by the time he was even in an Ambulance.
-And her hanging round and trying so hard to get Hendrix out of that party could be seen as jealousy or something darker.
-The flat was not broken into so whoever killed Hendrix was let in or had a key, could Jeffery have bribed Monika to let him in and make sure Hendrix was there when he came?
+So Dannemann wasn't even there when the Ambulance arrived, let alone riding in the Ambulance with him.
+All this nonsense about his death being something to do with how the Ambulance men laid him down is untrue, as he was already well dead by the time he was even in an Ambulance.
+Her hanging round and trying so hard to get Hendrix out of that party could be seen as jealousy or something darker, the flat was not broken into so whoever killed Hendrix was let in or had a key.
+Could Jeffery have bribed Monika to let him in and make sure Hendrix was there when he came?

 I'd like to ask her but unfortunately she's dead, she was found in her fume filled Mercedes a couple of days after losing her court battle with Cathy Etchingham I mentioned earlier.
 The verdict was suicide, but was it really? or was someone afraid she would finally start telling the truth after all these years?

 Or the more boring truth could simply be Hendrix stayed in her flat alone that night, and she was simply a bit of a delusional woman who invented this whole story to draw attention to herself.
 She did make quite life for herself out of giving interviews about the 18 months she claims she spent with Hendrix and he was subject of many of her paintings.
 Anyone could have made the 999 call for an ambulance no one really knows for sure it was Dannemann we only have her word for it, and as we can see her word was never really very reliable.

 Monika Dannemann's Book on Jimi Hendrix. - Cathy Etchingham took her to court to stop it being published, one of the more controversial books about Jimi Hendrix